Stanisław Wielgus: Cooperation with the secret police

 On 20 December 2006, journalists found documents from the dictatorship's archives according to which Archbishop Wielgus collaborated—or at least conversed—with the secret police during communist rule in Poland.
 This development was considered to be particularly significant in the context of post-communist Polish politics, because public figures, particularly politicians, can be officially censured and barred from holding public office if found to have collaborated with the Security Services (Polish: Służba Bezpieczeństwa) of the People's Republic of Poland (Polish: PRL, Polska Rzeczpospolita Ludowa).
 The process of review of the Security Service's files, known in Poland as lustration (Pol: Lustracja) has been the source of many political scandals in recent years.
 The Polish human rights ombudsman, Janusz Kochanowski, said on 4 January 2007 that there was evidence in the secret police archives that Archbishop Wielgus knowingly cooperated with the dictatorship.

 Archbishop Wielgus acknowledged that he signed a cooperation statement in 1978, but insisted that he did so only under coercion and disputed the length and characterization of his contact as described in the published reports.
 He made a public statement on 4 January 2007 indicating that he only provided information concerning his own academic work, and that the reports seriously distorted the truth.
 However, according to Rzeczpospolita, Wielgus had a more extensive role than he admitted, and alleged that he provided information about student activities as far back as 1967, when he was a philosophy student at the Catholic University of Lublin.
 Archbishop Wielgus only acknowledged a relationship beginning in 1978.
 Wielgus asked the Polish Bishops' Conference to examine the files pertaining to him.

 The day after the discovery of the incriminating documents on 20 December 2006, the Vatican Press Office announced that "The Holy See, in deciding the nomination of the new archbishop of Warsaw, took into consideration all the circumstances of his life, including those regarding his past" and said that Pope Benedict "has full trust in his excellency Msgr.
 Stanislaw Wielgus and, with full awareness, entrusted to him the mission of pastor of the Archdiocese of Warsaw".

-The revelations concerning Wielgus were particularly shocking because one of his predecessors as archbishop of Warsaw was the notable opponents of Communist rule as Stefan Wyszyński and the foremost priest of that era was Jerzy Popiełuszko, who was murdered by the Communist secret police.
+The revelations concerning Wielgus were particularly shocking because one of his predecessors as archbishop of Warsaw was the notable opponent of Communist rule Stefan Wyszyński and the foremost priest of that era was Jerzy Popiełuszko, who was murdered by the Communist secret police.